 Tuition and Fees 2022-23

-Select your campus city for 2020-21 domestic tuition and fee amounts, for Domestic and International students.
+Select your campus city for 2021-22 tuition and fee amounts, for Domestic and International students.
 Books and supplies costs are estimates only.
 If your education is funded by a third party (e.g., Student Loans, a sponsoring agency, etc.), you may wish to contact them about the level of coverage in this category.

 International students can find the approximate international tuition and fee amounts for the next academic year on the International Programs page.